 From this community, a select few have risen above all the rest in their mastery of the product, their willingness to share knowledge and most crucially their desire to help us improve the Tableau solutions of tomorrow.
 They are, at the same time, our biggest advocates as well as our harshest critics.
 We are lucky to have them.

-Each of these people have demonstrated, in their own way, the Zen of Tableau.
+Each of these people have demonstrated, in his or her own way, the zen of Tableau.

 Selecting a Tableau Zen Master

-Tableau Zen Masters are nominated by our Tableau community and our employees.
-We create a shortlist ahead of the annual US Conference and announce that year’s Zen Masters at the Conference.
-Zen Masters are selected for one year, based on their contributions from the previous year.
+Tableau Zen Masters are nominated by our Tableau community and our team members.
+Zen Masters are selected for one year based on their contributions from the previous year.

 What does it take to become a Tableau Zen Master?
 We look for people who excel in the following categories: